Small Grants Scheme 2025

 - Any administrative overheads charged by educational institutions;

-- Equipment such as computers, tape or video recorders;
+- Equipment such as computers, iPads, digital recorders;

 - Conference fees or membership fees;